skandvarma/realsense_detection/README.md

 # realsense_detection

 > A project for real-time object detection and Simultaneous Localization and Mapping (SLAM) using Intel RealSense cameras, specifically optimized for the Intel RealSense 435i.
+This project utilizes YOLOv5 and DETR for object detection and integrates voice commands using OpenAI's Whisper for a more interactive experience.
+This project also introduces ROS2 for camera sharing functionalities.
+Further development can be done on the SLAM pipeline.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Python Version](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/release/python-310/)